lukaszkorecki/DotFiles/Readme.md

 # Vim?
 Emacs?

-- My Vim configuration can be found at [lukaszkorecki/dotvim](https://github.com/lukaszkorecki/dotvim)
+- My Vim configuration can be found at [lukaszkorecki/dotvim](https://github.com/lukaszkorecki/dotvim) - it's for the most part not maintained anymore

 - My Emacs configuration can be found at [lukaszkorecki/cult-leader](https://github.com/lukaszkorecki/cult-leader)